+Above is a picture of my tattoo about an hour after I got it, and honestly, I couldn't have been happier with the experience.
 During the session, my best friend was with me, and I just could not stop laughing.
 If you look closely, there are some crooked lines in the lettering because the tattoo artist's hand had jerked with my laughter.
-But honestly, it makes me love my piece even more because it's more unique, and I remember how happy I was while I was getting it.
+But honestly, it makes me love my piece even more because it's so unique, and I remember how happy I was while I was getting it.

-As far as pain was concerned, it was incredibly minor and less bad than I thought it was going to be... on my wrist, anyway.
+As far as pain was concerned, it was incredibly minor and less bad than I thought it was going to be—on my wrist, anyway.
 I have a piece-in-progress that goes from my shoulder blade down to my mid-thigh, and let me tell you, getting tattooed on your spine, ribs, and stomach is some of the worst pain you will ever experience.

-Tattoos aren't for everyone, but for me, I love having artwork on my body and the tattoo artist I go to now does an incredible job.
-So if you're thinking about getting inked for the first time, just keep a couple of things in mind...
+Tattoos aren't for everyone, but for me, I love having artwork on my body, and the tattoo artist I go to now does an incredible job.
+So if you're thinking about getting inked for the first time, just keep a couple of things in mind.

-My Tattoo Advice
+My First Tattoo Advice

 - Research, research, research!
 Find a tattoo artist that has a style you like and quality work in their portfolio.
 Also, make sure that the shop you go to has good reviews and is clean!

 - Always tip your artist!
 I cannot stress this enough.
-Tattoo artists are performing a really awesome service for you and tips are expected.
-Unless you had a completely horrid experience (meaning that your piece was messed up, the artist was rude to you for no reason, etc.) you always tip!
-Plan on tipping anywhere between 10%–20% (15% is standard), but if you love your piece, give a nice heavy tip!
+Tattoo artists are performing a really awesome service for you, and tips are expected.
+Unless you had a completely horrid experience (meaning that your piece was messed up, the artist was rude to you for no reason, etc.), you always tip!
+Plan on tipping anywhere between 10%–20% (15% is standard), but if you love your piece, give a nice, heavy tip!
 Your artist will appreciate it and will be more willing to do more quality work for you in the future.

 © 2018 Loxley Jones